 But while most businesses understand how important it is to hire developers to help them grow and perform better online, many struggle to find the quality developers they need to help them succeed.
 If you aren’t lucky enough to be based inside Silicon Valley, finding experienced and high-quality developers may seem like a challenge.

-Thankfully, modern technology has made it incredibly simple for businesses like yours to hire talented employees from anywhere in the world.
+Thankfully, modern technology has made it incredibly simple for businesses like yours to hire talented developers from anywhere in the world.

 Having employees based throughout the world means that not only can you benefit from a hiring pool that includes some of the world’s most talented individuals, but that your business can better serve your future and existing customers by tapping into the knowledge base of people from across the globe.